 The information can be used for several purposes, including, but not limited to:

-Informing a human agent such as a translator that a certain fragment of textual content (so-called text analysis target) is may follow specific translation rules.
+Informing a human agent such as a translator that a certain fragment of textual content (so-called “text analysis target”) may follow specific translation rules.
 Examples: proper names, brands, or officially regulated expressions.

 Informing a software agent such as a content management system about the conceptual type of a textual entity to enable special processing.
-Examples: places, personal names, product names, or geographic names, chemical compounds, protein names, are situated in a specific index.
+Examples: places, personal names, product names, or geographic names, chemical compounds, and protein names that are situated in a specific index.

 The data category provides three pieces of annotation: confidence, entity type or concept class, entity identifier or concept identifier as specified in the following table.